Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Monsters, Inc. Laugh Floor is often overlooked when considering the vast number of experiences you can have at Magic Kingdom.
 But adults will be remiss if they skip this attraction!
-It’s a great experience when you’ve got a long break during the day, or just need some air conditioning.
+It’s a great experience when you’ve got a long break during the day, or just need to cool off for a bit.

-We don’t recommend using passes for Monsters, as wait times are generally low and the auditorium is large enough to fit a big crowd for each show.
-The Laugh Floor is a comedy show that features new characters from the Monster world, practicing their stand-up routines for the audience.
+We don’t recommend using passes for Monsters as wait times are generally low and the auditorium is large enough to fit a big crowd for each show.
+The Laugh Floor is a comedy show that features new characters from the Monster world who practice their stand-up routines for the audience.

 It may sound like it could be mediocre, but it actually surprised us with how funny it was the first time we went.
 It’s hard to get us to laugh at just anything and this show had us laughing on multiple occasions.